1003: Uniform Residential Loan

-Certified Copy: A true copy, attested to
+Certified Copy: A true copy, attested

 stating that it is a true copy.

 Closing: The meeting between the buyer,

 seller and lender or their agents, where the

-and funds legally change hands.
+property and funds legally change hands.
 Also

 Closing Costs: Usually include an

 origination fee, discount points, appraisal fee,

 title search and insurance, survey, taxes, deed

 recording fee, credit report charge and other

 costs assessed at settlement.
 The costs of

 of the total mortgage amount.

 Commission: An agent�s or broker�s

 fee for bringing the principals together and

 helping to negotiate a real estate transaction,

 a percentage of the sales price or flat fee.

 Commitment: An agreement in writing,

 paperwork or compliance with stated conditions.

 Comp / Comparable: A property with the

 same basic characteristics as the property

 (usually a real estate appraiser.)
 It should

 have been sold recently and be as similar as

 Condominium: A property owned as a

-referred to as a Homeowners
+referred to as a Homeowners Association, governs

 Construction Loan: A short-term interim